CzarekM2012/ZPR_project-Unexplored-inspired_game/README.md

 ## Controls

 ### Controller
-Left analog stick should control movement, while the right one controls rotation
+Left analog stick controls movement, right one controls the rotation.
+X -> pick up item with left hand / swap item with one on the ground
+B -> pick up item with right hand / swap item with one on the ground
+Y -> swap hands
+A -> drop both items
+LB -> use left item's ability
+RB -> use right item's ability

-### Keyboard (debug only)
+### Keyboard (debug only, works when no controller is connected)
-Use WSAD to move and Q/E to rotate left/right
+Use WSAD to move and Q/E to rotate left/right.
+R -> Restart game (works event with connected gamepads)
+1 -> pick up item with left hand / swap item with one on the ground
+2 -> pick up item with right hand / swap item with one on the ground
+3 -> swap hands
+4 -> drop both items
+5 -> use left item's ability
+6 -> use right item's ability